siaraclemente/FoodRaiserATX/README.md

 * Heroku

 ### Issues We Ran Into:
-* TimeField formats on ModelForm regarding AddMeal, must be written as Militaty Time
+* Time/Date formats on ModelForm regarding AddMeal, must be written a specific way, or 'Add Meal' will not work
 * Uploading photos, does not work on live link
 * GitHub/Merging Conflicts
 * MVP Requirements